-When games exist that emphasise the domination and violation of women under headers such as “make all women yours”, it reveals the accessibility that children and adults have to games that promote the development of harmful sexual ideologies and attitudes towards women.
+When games exist that emphasize the domination and violation of women under headers such as “make all women yours”, it reveals the accessibility that children and adults have to games that promote the development of harmful sexual ideologies and attitudes towards women.

 Why are misogynistic narratives so prevalent in online gaming narratives?